ParadoxZero/libgeneric/README.md

 - [ ] Graphs

 ## Contributing
 Please contribute to it and help implement most of the common structures.

+The aim is to build a reusable standard datastructure library for different c-based projects.

+### Please keep in mind

+- Create an Issue before starting to implement anything.

+  This helps me know what you are working on, also we can get some discussion done.

+- Mark an existing issue as `currently working` label.

+- There is no official style guide as of now.
+But please try to keep the code base coherent.

-Ensure it's buildable.
+- Ensure it's build-able.
 Write a test for each function you implement.

-Keep it generic. (use `void*`)
+- Keep it generic. (use `void*`)